deepduggal/snake-game/README.md

-# snake-game
+# Snake: The Game
 A snake that eats food.
 Made with pure JS (canvas).
-Responsive.
+Responsive (done).
+Eventually touch controls (wait one sec, that's easy actually).

 Not sure when I'll work on this.